morrys/react-relay-offline/README.md

 * network: it is possible to configure a different network for the execution of mutations in the queue

+* finish: function that is called once the request queue has been processed.

+* onPublish: function that is called before saving the mutation in the store

-* onComplete: function that is called once the mutation has been successfully completed.
-Only if the function returns the value true, the mutation is deleted from the queue.
+* onComplete: function that is called once the request has been successfully completed.
+Only if the function returns the value true, the request is deleted from the queue.

-* onDiscard: function that is called when the mutation returns an error.
-Only if the function returns the value true, the mutation is deleted from the queue and the store is rollback
+* onDiscard: function that is called when the request returns an error.
+Only if the function returns the value true, the mutation is deleted from the queue